turingschool/front-end-curriculum/lessons/module-2/oop-4.md

 Within your original group, discuss the following questions -
 * Of the two repos you are reviewing, which does a better job at following the principles of good OOP design?
 Why?
 * What new information have you learned from the readings?
 From the code review?
+* How will this effect the way you continue to write your GameTime projects?
+Is there any code you now would like to change?